flybywiresim/docs/docs/fbw-a32nx/support/index.md

 The version of Microsoft Flight Simulator 2020 you are using can be found via several ways:

-- In the MSFS main menu you can click on your username in the upper right corner.
+- In the MSFS main menu, you can click on your username in the upper-right corner.
 This will display your version.

     ![MSFS Version](../assets/support-guide/MSFS-Version.jpg "MSFS Version")